rich-ramsey/icon-model/readme.md

 *An example workflow would be:* choose which part/s (i.e., which specific sims) of 'sim.Rmd' file that you want to run and execute them.
 Then use 'analysis.Rmd' to analyse the data that was produced.

+The plots in the final manuscript are produced in workflow 2, but the data underlying either workflow would be the same.